Bitcoin-com/golden-ticket/README.md

 Then you'll be prompted for the number of tickets that you intend to fund.
 It will default to 100.

+You'll also be prompted for your tiers.
+This is how much $ you want to give to `n` number of addresses.
+For example if you want to give $1 to 99 tickets and $10 to 1 goldend ticket your tiers would be `[[1, 99], [10, 1]]`

 Golden Ticket will create a `wallet.json` file and write to it your mnemonic, mothership address and number of tickets.

 Lastly Golden Ticket will show you a QR code of your mothership address.
 The HD math for the mother ship address is `hdpath/1/0`.